AIonWetlands on the home straight

 Want to see more?

 We're only revealing a tiny part of the work and information involved in this magnificent project!
 And why is that?
-Because it's the project team itself that talks about it best, and it will do so at the next SCO France Quarterly meeting, on 20 June 2024, on the theme of "Water and coastal quality".
+Because it's the project team itself that talks about it best, which it did at the 13th SCO France Quarterly meeting, on 20 June 2024, on the theme of "Water and coastal quality".